Royal charter: Canada

 Queen's University was established by royal charter in 1841.
 This remains in force as the university's primary constitutional document and was last amended, through the Canadian federal parliament, in 2011.

 Université Laval was founded by royal charter in 1852, which granted it degree awarding powers and started that it would, "have, possess, and enjoy all such and the like privileges as are enjoyed by our Universities of our United Kingdom of Great Britain and Ireland".
 This was replaced by a new charter from the National Assembly of Quebec in 1971.

 Bishop's University was founded, as Bishop's College, by an act of the Parliament of the Province of Canada in 1843 and received a royal charter in 1853, granting it the power to award degrees and stating that, "said College shall be deemed and taken to be a University, and shall have and enjoy all such and the like privileges as are enjoyed by our Universities of our United Kingdom of Great Britain and Ireland".

-The University of Ottawa was established in 1848 as the College of Bytown.
-It received a royal charter under the name College of Ottawa, raising it to university status in 1866.